BroBordd/pathmaker/README.md

 Pathmaker is a Python utility designed to generate navmesh (pathfinding) data for BombSquad bots by processing collision mesh files.

-It converts the proprietary .cob (or .bob) collision mesh format, which contains geometry information, into a structured JSON graph format suitable for pathfinding algorithms.
+It converts the proprietary .cob collision mesh format, which contains geometry information, into a structured JSON graph format suitable for pathfinding algorithms.

 ## What it Does